Robotics-BUT/BPC-PRP/src/2_labs/text/7_lab.md

 -----------------------------------------------------------------------------------------------
 **TASK 3**
-1) As in the previous tasks, **implement PID Control** in the same files.
+1) Just like in the previous tasks, extend your `LineLoop` class to **implement full PID control** using the provided `Pid` class.
+Also, don’t forget to **extend your unit tests** (`pid_test.cpp`) to verify the behavior of all PID components.
 2) Choose a **tuning method** (either manual tuning or the Ziegler-Nichols method) and find the optimal values for *K<sub>P</sub>*, *K<sub>i</sub>*, *K<sub>d</sub>*.
-3) If possible, **increase the robot's base speed** and re-optimize the PID constants accordingly.
-4) Observe the differences between PID control and the previous line-following methods.
+3) Observe the differences between PID control and the previous line-following methods.
 Analyze how each component affects the robot’s performance.
+4) (Optional) Implement output saturation (clamping).
+Real robots cannot turn infinitely fast.
+If your PID controller outputs a very large value (e.g. due to a sharp error), you should **limit (saturate) it to a safe range.**
+5) (Optional) Implement Anti-Windup.
+The integral term in a PID controller can sometimes accumulate too much (especially when the output is saturated), which leads to overshooting or instability.
+This is called integral windup.
+To prevent this, implement anti-windup, for example disabling integration when output is saturated or limiting the maximum integral value